bdimitrovski/cypress-healthcheck/README.md

 However, sometimes you just want to check if your production app is alive and kicking, that is, if a user clicks on a certain element does something happen, is the app responsive, are certain critical elements or components present etc.

 This is a perfect use case for Cypress and Slack, to help notify you if any production issues occur.
-Cypress does not have integration with Slack (just yet!), but until their great team builds this for us, you can use this framework to test anything from a simple SPA to a more complex project.

 ## Installation

 Simply clone the repo and run: